 Hong Kong: +852 2822 8142, email@example.com

-3. Register to Telephone Bid with a Sotheby’s representative.
-Please check the “telephone” box on the form.
+Register to Telephone Bid with a Sotheby’s representative who will call you during the auction.

-If successful, our Post Sale Service teams in each selling centre will be happy to assist you with payment as well as the collection or shipment of your purchase.
+If your bid is successful, our Post Sale Service teams in each selling centre will be happy to assist with payment, as well as the collection or shipment of your purchase.

-Successful bidders can pay immediately after buying, on the day of the auction; otherwise the Post Sale Service team will send you an Invoice and any Shipping Quote according on your pre-sale preference.
+Successful bidders may pay on the day of the auction, immediately after buying.
+Otherwise, the Post- Sale Service team will send you an invoice and any shipping quote according to your pre-sale preference.
 The final amount due will include the hammer price, the buyer’s premium, and any local taxes.
-In certain locations, Sotheby’s may also be required to collect a re-sale royalty (droit de suite), which goes to European Economic Area (EEA) living artists and artists’ estates where the EEA artist died in the last 70 years each time one of their works is resold -- such lots are marked by a .
+In certain locations, Sotheby’s may also be required to collect a re-sale royalty (droit de suite), which goes supports European Economic Area (EEA) living artists and artists’ estates.
+(This happens each time an EEA artist’s work is resold.
+Such lots are marked by a .)

-You can pay by bank transfer, cheque or cash (subject to certain restrictions and legal limits).
-Certain credit cards are accepted at particular Sotheby’s locations but please contact these sale locations directly for specific information.
-Payment must be sent from the invoiced party and not from a third party.
-See our Conditions of Business for the full details.
+Buyers may pay by bank transfer, cheque or cash (subject to any restrictions and legal limits).
+Certain credit cards are accepted at particular Sotheby’s locations, but please contact these sale locations directly for detailed information.
+Payment must be sent from the invoiced party, rather than from a third party.
+See our Conditions of Business for full details.

-Fully knowledgeable on all international regulations, the Sotheby’s Post Sale Service team can arrange expert and insured shipping and convenient delivery of your property.
-We offer exceptional service and competitive rates whether consigning a single picture, a diamond bracelet or a large piece of furniture.
+Fully knowledgeable on all international regulations, the Sotheby’s Post-Sale Service team can arrange expert and insured shipping and convenient delivery of your property.
+We offer exceptional service and competitive rates whether consigning a single artwork, a diamond bracelet or a large piece of furniture.

-For sales in London and New York, simply provide us with your delivery address when you register for a sale.
-Following a purchase, we will simply send you a comprehensive shipping quote.
-For property purchased in any of our other salerooms, contact that office directly to arrange for the transport of your purchases.
+For sales in London and New York, simply provide your delivery address when you register for a sale.
+Following a purchase, you will be sent a comprehensive shipping quote.
+For property purchased in any of our other salerooms, please contact that office directly to arrange for the transport of your purchases.